alperyilmaz/syllabus/virology-gr2/schedule.md

 # Schedule

 Below is the tentative schedule for the course.
-Depending on the speed we go through topics there might be shifts in the schedule.
+Depending on the speed we go through topics there might be shifts in the schedule. **NOTE :** The midterm date is just a forecast, so **the midterm will take place on the date and time the department announces**.

-### February 15.
+### February 24.
 Introduction

 Introduction to virology and various fields related to virology.
 Overview of complexity and diversity of viruses, their genomes an proteins.
 Main differences between enveloped and non-enveloped viruses.

-### February 22.
+### March 3.
 Methods Used in Virology & Virus Structure

 *Chapter 2* and *Chapter 3* in our textbook.

 ## Mechanisms

-### February 29.
+### March 10.
 Attachment, Entry, Translation and Transport

 *Chapter 5* and *Chapter 6* in our textbook.

-### March 7.
+### March 17.
 Virus Genome Replication & Assembly and Exit

 *Chapter 7* and *Chapter 8* in our textbook.

-### March 7.
+### March 24.
 Classification and Nomenclature of Viruses

 *Chapter 10* in our textbook.

 ## Individual Virus Families

-### March 14.
+### March 31.
 Herpesviruses and Other dsDNA Viruses

 *Chapter 11* in our textbook.

-### March 21.
+### April 7.
 Parvoviruses and Other ssDNA Viruses

 *Chapter 12* in our textbook.

+### (April 14).
+Midterm

-### March 28.
+### April 21.
 Reoviruses and Other dsRNA Viruses

 *Chapter 13* in our textbook.

-### April 4.
+### April 28.
 Picornaviruses and Other Plus-strand RNA Viruses

 *Chapter 14* in our textbook.

-### (April 11).
-Midterm

-### April 18.
+### May 5.
 Rhabdoviruses and Other Minus-strand RNA Viruses

 *Chapter 15* in our textbook.

-### April 25.
-Retroviruses

-*Chapter 16* in our textbook.

-### May 2.
-Retroviruses (cont'd) & HIV
+### May 12.
+Retroviruses & HIV

 *Chapter 16* and *Chapter 17* in our textbook.

+### May 19.
+National Holiday

+*No Classes*

-### May 9.
+### May 26.
 Hepadnaviruses and Other Reverse-transcribing DNA Viruses

 *Chapter 18* in our textbook

-### May 16.
+### June 2.
 Evolution and Emerging of Viruses

 *Chapter 20* and *Chapter 21* in our textbook.

-### May 23.
-Resistance of Infectivity and Vaccines (Final Lecture).

-*Chapter 23* and *Chapter 24* in our textbook.